-Total Surface Contact ThreadsTM (TSCTsTM) are a new genre of threaded connections, with inherent properties that resist loosening, fatigue, corrosion, and have been
+Total Surface ContactTM Threads (TSCTsTM) are a new genre in physical threaded connections.
+There are

+four threads with patents issued on three.
+They have inherent properties that resist loosening, fatigue, corrosion, and have been

-There are several types of TSCTs, each with a number of geometric parameters
+There are several types of Total Surface Contact Threads, each with a number of geometric parameters

 that enable a degree of engineering precision and control currently unavailable.
 By utilizing TSCTs, engineers

 will be able to make their products safer, cheaper, and do things otherwise impossible prior to TSCTs.

 TSCTsTM common characteristic is the elimination of the clearance space that all other threads have.
 This is mechanically new and its engineering principals have to be determined to be put into application.
 How much resistance to environmental corrosion or corrosion from unlike metals (AL-CU) in high voltage connections.
 What are the differences that lack of movement has for hot/cold expansion or load cycling compared with norms.
 If there no room to absorb vibrational movement, can it transmit it efficiently?
 Ideally Total Surface ContactTM Threads would seal, in practice fabrication tolerances will require a microscopic layers of sealant.
 The application would be stronger, more durable pneumatic and hydraulic connection.
 Eliminating the need for a clearance space opens a range of applications.

 Another common TSCTsTM characteristic is all the surfaces engage at the same time and same terminal position.
 The obseved effect is a tight hold and quick connections.
 The maximizing of the coefficient of friction has to be reduced to a predictable value for different materials.
 This would reduce the amount of material in caps to contain gas or liquids in bottles or any container.
 Soda has to have a pressure release space so the caps would not explode.
 This is a thread design fuction so the gases can excape around the threads before the cap can come off.